 Tom’s Blog provides updates directly from the Head of School.

 Actual people and faces represent points of contact throughout the entire site — a concept that was important to New City leadership from the beginning.

 An in-depth calendar feature allows parents to view school-wide events or narrow results to grade-level or category-specific happenings.

 Online donation processing lets visitors support the school right on the website.

 The home page is not only content-manageable in terms of text and imagery, but the slideshow itself can be edited to change color and background image — a feature that is outside the traditional templated slideshow approach.

 TOKY has worked with educational institutions at a variety of levels, from elementary to college prep to graduate-level programs.
-Our educational branding portfolio includes print and digital work for John Burroughs School and George Warren Brown School of Social Work at Washington University in St. Louis.
+Our educational branding portfolio includes print and digital work for John Burroughs School, Community School, and Churchill Center & School.